-Testing is conducted using regular endpoint clients configured to use popular email services such as Microsoft Office 365 that are, in turn, configured to use recommended settings or to use other, third-party email security services.
+Testing is conducted using regular endpoint clients configured to use popular email services such as Microsoft Office 365 that are, in turn, configured to use recommended settings or to use other, third-party email security services.2.
+Test framework

-2.0 Test framework
+2. Test framework